 Leas left Swan Hills in 1960 to return home to Michigan, and the abandoned cabin served as a campsite for various forestry crews.

 In 1977, the Swan Hills Chamber of Commerce undertook the site as a community project, and spent the next four years restoring both of the cabins.

-This is just one of the many campground that are maintained by the Town of Swan Hills.
 Time and the elements have taken their toll on the two cabins.
 One of the cabins had to be dismantled due to safety issues.
 The second is still standing.